Distribution-Free Matrix Prediction Under Arbitrary Missing Pattern: Introduction

 Conformal prediction, first introduced by \citep{gammerman1998learning, vovk2005algorithmic}, has attracted significant research interest, particularly since early 2010s.
 An incomplete list of methodological developments includes \citep{papadopoulos2002inductive, lei2014distribution,lei2018distribution, romano2019conformalized,chernozhukov2021distributional, barber2021predictive, barber2022conformal}.
 Applications across various fields have been explored in \citet{lei2021conformal, vovk2021testing, chernozhukov2021exact, candes2023conformalized, hu2023distribution}.
 Comprehensive tutorials and review articles, such \citep{shafer2008tutorial, angelopoulos2022conformal, angelopoulos2023conformal, fontana2023conformal}, provide up-to-date references.

 On the other hand, to our best knowledge, there exists little study on conformal prediction for matrix data.
 The most relevant works we could find are \citet{himabindu2018conformal, kagita2022inductive}, where the authors proposed heuristic-based procedures.
 However, without strong assumptions such as \emph{missing completely at random (MCAR)}, the validity of their methods yet remains to be clarified (cf. our Section \ref{subsec::understanding::inspection-error}).
 A very recent work \citet{zaffran2023conformal} addressed conformal prediction with missing values in the regression setting.
+A concurrent work \citet{gui2023conformalized} investigated a related yet distinct scenario where entries are missing independently of a \emph{given} $A$, potentially at non-uniform rates; in contrast, our study assumes $A$ is exchangeable but allows arbitrary missing patterns that may depend on $A$.
+Given the distinct settings of the two papers, their coverage validity guarantees are not directly comparable.